There are five steps required to “onboard” (prepare) for the #Ambulance! exercise.

 3. Join the #Ambulance!
 (2017) Community in Scholar.

 After you have created your account in Scholar, you need to join the #Ambulance!
 Community.

 - Everyone is required to join the global #Ambulance! community.

-- Spanish speakers should also join the #Ambulance en español community.
+- Spanish speakers are required to join the #Ambulance! en español community

 Tip: Use your web browser to create a bookmark for the #Ambulance!
 Community.
 You will need to check the Community for Updates on a regular basis (usually once a day).

 Video: Join the #Ambulance!
 Community in Scholar (3:35) Download video file (MP4, 39.7 MB)

 4. Once you have joined the Community, introduce yourself.

 Video: Introduce yourself to the #Ambulance!
 Community in Scholar (3:35) Download video file (MP4, 39.7 MB)